Public API Changes in Aspose.Cells 8.8.3

 Added HtmlSaveOptions.ExportGridLines Property

-Aspose.Cells for Java 8.8.3 has exposed the HtmlSaveOptions.ExportGridLines property which allows to render the grid lines while exporting spreadsheet to HTML format.
-Boolean type property has the default value of false, however, when set to true, the API renders the grid lines for the available data range in HTML format.
+Aspose.Cells for Java 8.8.3 has exposed the HtmlSaveOptions.ExportGridLines property which allows you to render the grid lines while exporting a spreadsheet to HTML format.
+This Boolean‑type property has a default value of false; however, when set to true, the API renders the grid lines for the available data range in HTML format.

 Following is the simple usage scenario.